-Two years ago, I decided it would be better for my overall health if I didn’t get so worked up about Aaron Boone and his daily disasters, not all of which are even related to in-game moments.
-Boone has lied to the media about everything from player availability to player injuries only to be outed as a liar within minutes or hours after his lies.
-He has made irresponsible bullpen decisions and inexcusable lineup choices in three years, and each season when I complain about his managerial ability, I’m told by fellow Yankees fans not to worry because he would never manage the way he does in the regular season in the postseason, and each season, he’s even worse in the postseason, like a managerial Nick Swisher.
+Four years ago, I decided it would be better for my overall health if I didn’t get so worked up about Aaron Boone and his daily disasters, not all of which are even related to in-game moments.
+In six years as Yankees manager, Boone’s time has mostly been spent putting his players in the worst possible position to succeed, and on top of that, he has constantly lied to the media about everything from player availability to player injuries only to be outed as a liar within minutes or hours after his lies.
+He has made irresponsible bullpen decisions and inexcusable lineup choices during his tenure, and each season when I complain about his managerial ability, I’m told by fellow Yankees fans not to worry because he would never manage the way he does in the regular season in the postseason, and each season, he’s even worse in the postseason (when the Yankees even reach the postseason), like a managerial Nick Swisher.

 Resolution 1: Don’t Get Upset Over the Lineup

-After four full seasons of Boone as manager, we have enough data to know he has no idea how to build the best possible lineup.
-We now know thanks to Cashman’s 2020 end-of-the-season press conference that Boone has full authority and final say on the lineup card delivered to the home plate umpire.
-We now know it was his decision to play Brett Gardner over Clint Frazier postseason and Kyle Higashioka over Gary Sanchez in the 2020 postseason, and it was his decision to twice use Mike Ford as a pinch hitter that October after deeming him not good enough to be a Yankee for all of September.
-We know the unnecessary rest and inexplicable bullpen decisions that continued into the miserable 2021 season were his calls.
+After six full seasons of Boone as manager, we have enough data to know he has no idea how to build the best possible lineup.
+Thanks to Brian Cashman’s 2020 end-of-the-season press conference we know that Boone has full authority and final say on the lineup card delivered to the home plate umpire.
+While the front office nerds may have a say on who to bat where and who to play when, we know the unnecessary rest and inexplicable bullpen decisions that have run rampant during Boone’s tenure are all his call.

 Resolution 2: Don’t Get Upset About Scheduled Off Days

 The Yankees aren’t going to go out of their way to win the division or home-field advantage in the postseason.
-They believe just getting into the postseason is enough and they don’t care about giving away games as long as they just get in.
-It’s been working well for them for the last 12 seasons.
+They haven’t in a long time.
+They believe just getting into the postseason is enough (and they have a hard enough time doing that despite 40 percent of the league getting into the playoffs).
+They don’t care about giving away games as long as they just get in.
+It’s been working well for them for the last 14 seasons.

 Resolution 3: Don’t Get Upset About Bullpen Usage